PyO3/pyo3/guide/src/building_and_distribution.md

 * `PYO3_CROSS`: If present this variable forces PyO3 to configure as a cross-compilation.
 * `PYO3_CROSS_LIB_DIR`: This variable can be set to the directory containing the target's libpython DSO and the associated `_sysconfigdata*.py` file for Unix-like targets, or the Python DLL import libraries for the Windows target.
 This variable is only needed when the output binary must link to libpython explicitly (e.g. when targeting Windows and Android or embedding a Python interpreter), or when it is absolutely required to get the interpreter configuration from `_sysconfigdata*.py`.
 * `PYO3_CROSS_PYTHON_VERSION`: Major and minor version (e.g. 3.9) of the target Python installation.
 This variable is only needed if PyO3 cannot determine the version to target from `abi3-py3*` features, or if `PYO3_CROSS_LIB_DIR` is not set, or if there are multiple versions of Python present in `PYO3_CROSS_LIB_DIR`.
+* `PYO3_CROSS_PYTHON_IMPLEMENTATION`: Python implementation name ("CPython" or "PyPy") of the target Python installation.
+CPython is assumed by default when this variable is not set, unless `PYO3_CROSS_LIB_DIR` is set for a Unix-like target and PyO3 can get the interpreter configuration from `_sysconfigdata*.py`.

 An example might look like the following (assuming your target's sysroot is at `/home/pyo3/cross/sysroot` and that your target is `armv7`):